xxin-han/Nockchain/README.md

 | 32GB  | 6 + | 200 +  |

 * more CPU = more hashrate = more chances
+* I'm currently using [Virtarix](https://my.virtarix.com/aff.php?aff=59) VPS.
+You can choose between a Cloud VPS or a VDS, but for mining purposes, I highly recommend using a VDS for better performance.

 ## CLI Installation Steps
 ### Step 1: Install Dependecies